What is inductive coding in qualitative research?

 Inductive coding is a ground-up approach where a researcher derives codes from the data.
 Researchers typically don't start with preconceived notions of what the codes ought to be, allowing the theory or narrative to emerge from the raw data.

-This is ideal for exploratory research or times when researchers want to develop new theories, concepts, or ideas.
+This is ideal for or times when researchers want to develop new theories, concepts, or ideas.

 The researcher then reads through the data and assigns excerpts to codes.
 After analysis, the codes should still closely resemble the codebook they started with.
 This approach is ideal when a researcher has a predetermined structure for how they need their final findings to be.